Multivariate, Heteroscedastic Empirical Bayes via Nonparametric Maximum Likelihood: Computation

 \section{Computation}

 The NPMLE solves a convex optimization problem~\eqref{eq-NPMLE} that is {\sl infinite-dimensional} in the sense that the decision variable $\aprior$ ranges over all probability measures on $\R^\p$.
 Many numerical methods for approximately computing the NPMLE have been considered---including EM \citep{laird1978nonparametric}, vertex direction and exchange methods \citep{bohning1985numerical}, semi-infinite methods \citep{lesperance1992algorithm}, constrained-Newton methods \citep{wang2007fast}, and hybrid methods \citep{liu2007partially, bohning2003algorithm}---typically described for the special case of univariate and homoscedastic errors.
-In this section, we discuss our strategy for computing the NPMLE as well as the challenges of scaling the computation to large datasets.
+In this section, we discuss our strategy for computing the NPMLE as well as the challenges of scaling the computation to large data sets.
+To make our implementation accessible to the research community, we have developed a Python package \texttt{npeb} with code to fit NPMLEs in a variety of empirical Bayes problems.
 We follow the approach of \cite{koenker2014convex}, who approximated the infinite-dimensional problem by constraining the support of $\aprior$ to a large finite set.
 For a non-empty, closed set $\ca \subseteq \R^\p$, define a support-constrained NPMLE as any solution

-where $\Ps(\ca)$ denotes the set of probability measures supported on $\ca$.
-In particular, $\npmle = \npmle^{\R^\p}$ by definition, and by Corollary~\ref{lem-support} we may write $\npmle = \npmle^\cm$ for a compact subset $\cm$ defined explicitly in terms of the data.
+where $\Ps(\ca)$ denotes the set of probability measures supported on a subset of $\ca$.
+In particular, $\npmle = \npmle^{\R^\p}$ by definition, and by Proposition~\ref{prop-support} we may write $\npmle = \npmle^\cm$ for a compact subset $\cm$ defined explicitly in terms of the data.